keefe/interlocutor/README.md

 # Getting Started

 1. Visit [Slack](https://api.slack.com/start) sign up for an account, take a look at the API and sign up for a workspace
-2. Create a new slack app and generate various tokens, e.g.
+2. Create a new slack app and generate various tokens.
+In the OAuth and Permissions Section, we'll need several scopes: app_mentions:read
+View messages that directly mention @categorizeus_interloc in conversations that the app is in

+chat:write
+Send messages as @categorizeus_interloc

+commands
+Add shortcuts and/or slash commands that people can use

+channels:history
+View messages and other content in public channels that categorize.us - interlocutor has been added to

+channels:read
+View basic information about public channels in a workspace

+e.g.
 App ID
 Date of App Creation February 19, 2022
 Client ID